Robust Unsupervised Video Anomaly Detection by Multi-Path Frame Prediction: Experiments

+With its default configuration, our method can obtain superb anomaly detection performance with a high speed of 0.109 seconds per frame, with its moderate model size of 102MB and executing memory of 619MB.
+We proposed and analyzed a few strategies on hyperparameter selection and model inference with the main purpose on model efficiency and detection accuracy trade-off.

 \para{Comparisons on numbers of input frames} Hyperparameters such as the number of input frames $P$ can be easily adjusted to trade off between running speed and detection quality.
-Recent work took different numbers of input frames (\eg, 16 frames~\cite{Abati_2019_CVPR,Gong_2019_ICCV} or 4 frames~\cite{liu2018ano_pred}), and we trained and evaluated our method with different values of $P$ and reported their AUC score differences from the initial setting $P=8$ in Table~\ref{tab:length} as well as the overall anomaly detection time.
-The results indicated that $P=8$ is a proper choice with sufficiently fast running speed of about 100 milliseconds per frame, and using more input frames only gained limited improvement of no more than 0.1\% in terms of the AUC score.
+Recent work took different numbers of input frames (\eg, 16 frames~\cite{Abati_2019_CVPR,Gong_2019_ICCV} or 4 frames~\cite{liu2018ano_pred}), and we trained and evaluated our method with different values of $P$ and reported their AUROC score differences from the initial setting $P=8$ in Table~\ref{tab:length} as well as the overall anomaly detection time.
+Using more input frames ($>8$) only gained limited improvement on \data{Avenue} of no more than 0.1 percentage points in terms of the AUROC score and even worse performance on \data{ShanghaiTech}.
+The results indicated that $P=8$ is a proper choice with sufficiently fast running speed of about 100 milliseconds per frame.

 \para{Fast detection by reusing previous outputs} Another idea for fast anomaly detection is to reuse the predictor output $ \vct{h}_t$ calculated at time $t$ in later time instead of recalculating it.
 Recall that, in our method, $P$ input frames were used for anomaly detection of the next one frame.
 We could feed $P+Q-1$ frames into our model and conduct anomaly detection for $Q$ frames with $Q>1$, even though the model was trained with inputs of fixed-length $P=8$.
 As shown in Table~\ref{tab:slice}, larger $Q$ saved more time while suffering the problem of error accumulation, possibly from longer RNNs.
-However, even with the standard real-time requirement ($>$30 fps) in video surveillance, our method still maintained an AUC score of 87.5\% (with $Q=24$ and the speed of 32.2 fps) which is better than all other baseline results in Table~\ref{tab:scores}.
+However, even with the standard real-time requirement ($>$30 fps) in video surveillance, our method still maintained an AUROC score of 87.5\% (with $Q=24$ and the speed of 32.2 fps) on \data{Avenue} which is better than all other baseline results in Table~\ref{tab:scores}.
+On \data{ShanghaiTech}, the performance degradation is slightly larger but the results with $Q\le8$ are still competitive.